+CULT+KING® Limited Edition Shou Sugi Ban Hair Razor in Keepsake Box.
 A once-in-a-lifetime, limited-edition unguarded hair cutting razor for professional use.
-Hand-sanded, hand-charred, fully-custom, hand-brushed and hand-oiled, made using the esoteric Japanese shou sugi ban method of chemical-free treatment of cedar wood.
-Only 1,000 of these razors were produced.
-Each comes with a hand-numbered card verifying authenticity.
+Hand-sanded, hand-charred, fully-custom, hand-brushed, and hand-oiled, made using the esoteric Japanese shou sugi ban method of chemical-free treatment of cedar wood.
+This is a limited edition razor–only 1,000 were produced–and comes with a hand-numbered card verifying authenticity.

 UNGUARDED | Guarded razors unnecessarily stress hair; it’s like cutting with dull scissors.
 Unguarded is the purest form of razor cutting.

 PERFECT BALANCE | Other razors are balanced between the razor and the handle.
 We shifted our pivot point from the middle to the tang for improved cutting ergonomics.
 Less stress on your hand and wrist.
 Balance from back to the front is even.

 INDIVIDUALLY HAND-FINISHED SHOU SUGI BAN | This limited edition razor is hand-sanded, hand-charred, fully-custom, hand-brushed and hand-treated with organic oils.
 It is built to last a lifetime.
 Shou Sugi Ban is an ancient chemical-free technique using flame or fire to char wood, making it waterproof, fire-proof, insect-proof, and hardened for an aesthetically beautiful finish without the varnishes and turpentines used in most wood finishing.
 The oldest wood building in the world – the Hōryū-ji Temple in Japan – was constructed using the shou sugi ban technique in 711 AD.
 We are obsessed with shou sugi ban, and created this razor as our own homage.